 7. Who has graduated from the program?

-More than 2,000 leaders have graduated from the Community Leadership Program.
+More than 2,500 leaders have graduated from the Community Leadership Program.
 Our alumni continue to play important leadership roles in more than 280 community organizations in Greater Des Moines.
-Visit our Alumni Directory to see our list of member alumni.

 8. What can I expect upon graduation?